This is the Providence women's eighth BIG EAST Team Title.

-Catarina Rocha earned All-America honors with a 33rd-place finish.
+Sarah Collins and Catarina Rocha each earned All-America honors to lead the team to a fourth-place finish.

-One of the nation's most successful coaches, Ray Treacy embarks is in his 30th season as Director of Cross Country and Track at Providence College.
-In his 30 years at Providence, Treacy has coached 59 All-Americans, who have received 164 All-America accolades, 13 NCAA individual champions in cross country and track, 43 BIG EAST individual champions, who have captured 112 BIG EAST titles, and 11 Olympians.
-In addition, his teams have captured two NCAA Cross Country Championship (1995 and 2013), 13 NCAA Northeast Regional Cross Country Championships, 21 BIG EAST Cross Country titles and 20 New England Championships.
+One of the nation’s most successful coaches, Ray Treacy embarks on his 32nd season as Director of Cross Country and Track at Providence College.
+In his 31 years at Providence, Treacy has coached 63 All-Americans, who have received a total of 174 All-America accolades, seven NCAA individual champions, who have captured 15 NCAA titles overall, 44 BIG EAST individual champions, who have captured 116 BIG EAST titles, and 11 Olympians.
+In addition, his women’s teams have captured two NCAA Cross Country Championships (1995 and 2013), 13 NCAA Northeast Regional Cross Country Championships, 21 BIG EAST Cross Country titles and 20 New England Championships.\

 The 1995 team captured the programs first NCAA title.
-On the road to this title, the team won their first BIG EAST and ECAC Championships.
-In recognition of his efforts, Treacy was named NCAA Division I Women's National Coach of the Year, BIG EAST Men's and Women's Coach of the Year, Rhode Island Words Unlimited Women's Coach of the Year and NCAA District I Women's Cross Country Coach of the Year.
+On the road to the title, the squad won its first BIG EAST and ECAC Championships.
+In recognition of his efforts, Treacy was named NCAA Division I Women’s National Coach of the Year, BIG EAST Men’s and Women’s Coach of the Year, Rhode Island Words Unlimited Women’s Coach of the Year and NCAA District I Women’s Cross Country Coach of the Year.

-On the men's side, the cross country team was most successful in 1992 and 2000 where both teams placed third at their respective NCAA Cross Country Championship.
-Along with the 2000 men's cross country teams' third place finish, Treacy coached Keith Kelly `00 to the first ever NCAA cross country individual title won by a Friar.
+On the men’s side, the cross country team was most successful in 1992 and 2000 when both teams placed third at the NCAA Cross Country Championship.
+Along with the 2000 men’s cross country teams’ third-place finish, Treacy coached Keith Kelly `00 to the first ever NCAA cross country individual title won by a Friar.
 Over the course of his time at Providence, Kelly collected seven BIG EAST titles in cross country and track, and was a five-time All-American.

 Other program highlights under Treacy include Andy Keith ‘94 winning the NCAA Indoor Mile in 1992 and Mark Carroll ‘95 capturing the 5,000 meter indoor title in 1995.
 Keith finished his career at Providence with six All-America accolades and six BIG EAST titles.
 Carroll captured seven BIG EAST titles as a Friar and went on to compete at the 2000 and 2004 Olympic Games.